Bop2000/GAD-MALL/README.md

 ## Pipeline

-To run the generative architecture design-multiobjective active learning loop (GAD-MALL) pipeline,please follow these steps:
+To run the generative architecture design-multiobjective active learning loop (GAD-MALL) pipeline, please follow these steps:

 1. Train 3D-CAE model as the generative model by running the `3D_CAE.py` Python code in the folder `GAD-MALL`, please run the following line in terminal: